The Ultimate Guide to Investment Tracking

-Investment Tracking: The Ultimate 2026 Guide for Indian Investors
+Investment Tracking: The 2026 Guide for Indian Investors

 As a result, the average Indian investor’s portfolio is more fragmented than ever.
 The needs and approaches of individual investors vary greatly, depending on their risk tolerance, investment knowledge, and available resources.

-A wide variety of companies and entities (including banks, brokers, fintech firms, and institutional investors) now provide investment tracking and wealth management services in India.
+A wide variety of companies and entities—including banks, brokers, fintech firms, institutions, and large banks—now provide investment tracking and wealth management services in India.

 Why "Native" Broker Apps Aren't Enough